epfl-lasa/obstacleAvoidance_python/README.md

 For good placment to functions have to be applied to the list of obstacles to correctly place the reference point:
 - obs_common_section.py - numerically checks if obstacles have a common section, and if there exists one, the reference point is placed within it.
 - obs_dynamic_center(_3d).py - if no common center exists with an other obstacle, the reference point is displaced from the center of the obstacle with respect to the distances to the other obstacles.
 This allows a smooth transition between the reference point at the center of the obstacle and sharing the reference point with another obstacle.

+## Analytical Analsis
+This folder contains several files for the analytical analysis of contraction/divergence of the system to proof stabilty.